rmfern/fend-project-memory-game/CONTRIBUTING.md

 # How to contribute

-The files in this repository are used as the starting point for all students.
-Because we want students to write the majority of the code themselves, pull requests (most likely) will _not_ be merged into the project.
+This project was created as part of a nanodegree from www.udacity.com and as such, pull requests will likely not be accepted for this.
+For the starter code for this project, please visit - https://github.com/udacity/fend-project-memory-game